Dutch Oven History: Where Did It All Begin?

 While traditional Dutch ovens have their roots firmly established in Europe, the cooking methods associated with them have spread throughout the world, including American colonies.
 They have become particularly popular in the United States.

-However, there is now also a firm footprint in countries like South Africa, Australia, and parts of Central Asia.
+However, there is now a firm footprint in countries like South Africa, Australia, and Central Asia.
 The Russians have something called a Chavunok, which they use to cook in their traditional ovens.

-Invariably, the shape and size of the Dutch oven have changed somewhat, depending on where the Dutch oven cooking method has been adopted.
-The basic structure and cooking technique have not altered significantly though – and that is probably the most important detail.
+Invariably, the shape and size of the Dutch oven have changed somewhat depending on where the Dutch oven cooking method has been adopted.
+The basic structure and cooking technique have not altered significantly, though, which is probably the most important detail.

 Changes to Dutch Ovens in the United States